cyverse-gis/suas-metadata/Calliope/README.md

 ```

 ## Usage and Documentation

+### First Time Calliope Execution

+When first running Calliope you will most likely see a warning popup that says, `Invalid ElasticSearch host or port, please check 'calliope.properties'!`.
+A `calliope.properties` file will appear next to the `Calliope-*.jar` file that was executed.
+This file will need to be edited to be so that Calliope knows what ElasticSearch cluster to talk to.
+You will need to ask the project administrator for the ElasticSearch host IP and port number.
+If you are a system administrator you can also setup your own ElasticSearch index and use that if you desire.

 ### Logging In
 The CyVerse infrastructure is heavily used by Calliope to both store data and authenticate users.
 In order to use Calliope, you will need a CyVerse account.
 Please make a free account here: https://user.cyverse.org/register.
 After registering you can open Calliope where you should be prompted with a login screen.